pieterberg/Smartie-Sorter/sorting.md

 The Smartie Sorter 3000 uses three Sanwa arcade game buttons to control the sorting process.
 As mentioned in [design.md](https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design.md), the arcade game buttons consist of one light-blue arcade game button and two white arcade game buttons.
 Table 2 provides the normal behaviour of the arcade game buttons.

-Table 2: Normal behaviour of the arcade game buttons
+Table 2: The normal behaviour of the arcade game buttons

 | Mode Number    | Button                         | Symbol | Action                                                                                                      |
 |:--------------:|--------------------------------|:------:|-------------------------------------------------------------------------------------------------------------|